TrainFan1804/openboxDotfiles/README.md

 # dotfiles

-Based on the archcraft openbox default theme
+Some of the dotfiles are based of archcraft openbox

 Wallpaper Source: https://www.reddit.com/r/wallpaper/comments/16p64pe/another_train_3840x2160/